YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - **Public Seating:**
     - Allows you to sit down on public seats, chairs and benches found in the open world.
 While free roaming, approach a seat *(there are a bunch of them near Vespucci Beach)*, then when prompted, press **[E]** to sit down.
 You can sit up by pressing **[E]** again, aiming a weapon, or pressing **[B]** if you have the **Hands Up** feature enabled.

+  - **Ambient Scenarios:**
+    - Allows you to play ambient scenarios that are scattered around in the open world, just like NPCs.
+These scenarios include taking photos, drinkig, smoking, working out, sitting on benches, chairs, sun loungers, etc...
+    These ambient scenarios have exact points on the map where they can be triggered.
+Once you are in the vicinity of one, a prompt will show up on your screen asking you to press **[E]** to play the scenario.
+    > **NOTE:** Because it makes no sense to mark all of them, I'll leave them to your exploration sense to find them.

+    > **NOTE:** Due to a few scenarios being in very close proximity to each other, the prompt to play them can become annoying.
+For this, I've added an option to disable the prompt (but you'll never know when you're near an ambient scenario).

+    > **NOTE:** Some ambient scenarios are programmed for NPCs to spawn directly onto them so playing them normally will most likely result in your ped bein in an awkward position *(example: sitting in the air)* or even fail to fully play.
+For this, I've added an option to **force** play or stop an ambient scenario by pressing **[Left Shift]** + **[E]**.

 - **Improved [Object Spawner](https://github.com/xesdoog/object-spawner):**
   - Fixed a few bugs in the main script and added the ability to attach objects to your vehicle.